lishiyo/twincore-prototype/memory-bank/v0/dataSchema.md

   "user_id": "uuid | null", // Author/owner of the content, OR the user interacting with the twin.
 Null if system-generated/unowned.
   "session_id": "uuid | null", // Session context, if applicable
   "project_id": "uuid | null", // Project context, if applicable
-  "doc_id": "uuid | null", // Source document ID, if applicable "message_id": "uuid | null", // Source message ID, if applicable
+  "doc_id": "uuid | null", // Source document ID, if applicable. **For transcript_snippet, this MUST be the consistent ID of the parent transcript Document.**
+  "message_id": "uuid | null", // Source message ID, if applicable
   // --- IDs for future use (keep nullable for prototype) --- "preference_id": "uuid | null", // If this chunk is an explicit preference statement